evilmartians/lefthook/docs/configuration.md

 > **Note**
 >
 > With many commands or scripts having `use_stdin: true`, only one will receive the data.
 The others will have nothing.
 If you need to pass the data from stdin to every command or script, please, submit a [feature request](https://github.com/evilmartians/lefthook/issues/new?assignees=&labels=feature+request&projects=&template=feature_request.md).
+>
+> The LFS `pre-push` hook needs the data provided by Git through Stdin.
+As such, no other `pre-push` command or script should use this flag when the repository uses LFS.
+>
+> When run, lefthook will error and stop execution if multiple commands or scripts have this flag enabled.

 Pass the stdin from the OS to the command/script.